awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.Partitions.md

 For more details, see [Partition Key Design](bp-partition-key-design.md)\.

 Global secondary indexes in DynamoDB are also composed of partitions\.
-The data in a GSI is stored separately from the data in its base table, but index partitions behave in much the same way as table partitions\.
+The data in a global secondary index is stored separately from the data in its base table, but index partitions behave in much the same way as table partitions\.

 ## Data Distribution: Partition Key<a name="HowItWorks.Partitions.SimpleKey"></a>